Building Your Resume

 HireVue and CodeVue are both our on-demand video interviewing tools used at the beginning of your application process.
 CodeVue is our tool used specifically for our Software Engineer Programs.

-These virtual interviews are viewed by our hiring teams and us an additional assessment point before inviting you to an in-person interview.
+These virtual interviews are viewed by our hiring teams and us as an additional assessment point before inviting you to an in-person interview.
 It’s your opportunity to bring your resume to life and help us understand what makes you, you.
-Your responses are watched by real recruiters and do not typically have one correct way to answer.
+Your responses are watched by real recruiters and the business, and do not typically have one correct way to answer.